 There is an increased demand for blood flow during pregnancy.
 In fact, heart rates typically increase throughout a pregnancy, and by the end of the third trimester are 10 to 20 beats per minute higher than in an otherwise non-pregnant state.
 The odds that a pregnancy is the cause of cardiac arrest in the mother is rare, but it is important to keep in mind that the body is under more strain than usual.

 When a pregnant woman goes into cardiac arrest, the pregnancy may or may not be contributing to the cause.
 Only a doctor will be able to make that assessment.
-Regardless of the cause, initiating CPR as quickly as possible will increase the chances that both mother and child will survive the ordeal.
+Regardless of the cause, initiating CPR as quickly as possible will increase the chances that both mother and child will survive.

 Can CPR Be Performed on a Pregnant Victim?